Skip to main content

 • Diagnostic Clinic (2.5 hours/week).
 Diagnostic Clinic in the Child and Adolescent Outpatient Service is designed to provide live supervision of diagnostic work involving children and parents in a collaborative and supportive environment.
 The interns participate on a "diagnostic team" and are observed by the supervising faculty and other members of the team through one-way viewing facilities.
 When interns are acting as primary clinician for a specific diagnostic case, they work alongside another trainee or staff clinician in the room with the family.
 All of the members of the diagnostic team rotate roles during the training year, allowing for each member to get a chance to gain experience in those roles.
 Interns often continue to provide treatment to patients seen in Diagnostic Clinic if appropriate.
 When acting as observing participants on the team, interns contribute to all discussions about the case, assist with obtaining collateral information from outside sources, and share their observations about the clinical interactions.
 Typically, diagnostic clinic consists of 5-7 different patients/families, which each include 3 intake appointments.
 This allows for each intern to act as primary clinician with one patient/family, and then participate as a member of the observation team for the remainder of the training experience.
 Previous interns have shared that diagnostic clinic is an excellent opportunity to get feedback on their own clinical work, as well as expand their clinical repertoire by observing their fellow trainees.
 They have also identified that diagnostic clinic is a great way to get experience providing peer supervision to others, since the team typically consists of some members with less clinical experience than that of the psychology interns.

 • Psychotherapy Seminar (1.5 hours/week, Aug-June).
-The goal of this seminar is to enhance general therapy skills and build competency in the delivery of select empirically based treatments for children and adolescents (CBT, ACT, SPACE, Parent Management Training).
+The goal of this seminar is to enhance general therapy skills and build competency in the delivery of select empirically based treatments for children and adolescents (ACT, SPACE, Parent Management Training, Collaborative and Proactive Solutions).
 Each section of the seminar includes a didactic component and a supervision component, which utilizes videotaped recordings of therapy sessions.

 • Professional Development Seminar, (some meetings combined with fellows).
 This seminar features a wide range of topics pertaining to both professional and academic development presented by selected psychology faculty, including community-based psychologists.
 Topics include Psychologists in Medical Centers, Diverse Career Paths of Psychologists, Fellowship and Job Search Strategies, and Psychologists as Administrators.